wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.7.13 =
+* Fix IE conditional comment bug that affects Facebook Like button & Twitter Tweet button iframes in some browsers

 = .9.9.7.12 =
 * Update Tumblr icon (thanks <a href="http://blog.mattalgren.com/">Matt</a>)